hmc-cs111-fall2015/project-notebook/Entry 6 -- December 6.md

 Also, now the code can be run in Eclipse by entering the name of the map file, without the `.txt`, so long as the file is in the src directory.
 This may be changed later on.

+The fill commands work properly.

+Everything is implemented except for edges, which isn't too much of a deal.
+Working on error handling.
+One question is, should users be allowed to draw things outside of the map?
+For placing tiles and making areas, it may be useful.
+However, users would then be allowed to do things that are inefficient.
+Ideally, throw a warning.

+Some more error handling with the parsing, and then start making more tiles to continue with testing.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do